 Post a Smart Offer

-In this tutorial, you will learn how to post a managed by your own that simply stores and tokens on its balance.
+In this tutorial, you will learn how to post a smart offer managed by your own maker contract that simply stores inbound and outbound tokens on its balance.

 The tutorial assumes knowledge of solidity development.